Physical Activity for Health Division Day 2025

 The PA4H Division Committee have worked to create this year’s Division Day:

-Dr Daniel Bailey FBASES (Chair)
+Dr Daniel Bailey FCASES (Chair)

 Dr Miranda Armstrong (Deputy Chair)